Full Circle (1960 TV series): Broadcast history

 CBS employed time shifting to broadcast Full Circle, using both live signals and recordings made on Quadruplex videotape, a procedure known as "live-on-tape".
 The actors performed the show live in CBS Television City at 11am Pacific time each weekday morning.
 The live performance was simultaneously videotaped.
 Viewers on the East Coast saw the live performance at 2:00 pm, while viewers in Central time zones saw the live broadcast at 1:00 pm.
 Stations in the Mountain states mostly carried the live broadcasts at 12:00 noon, but a few opted for the video recording which they broadcast at 1:00 pm or 2:00 pm.
 Pacific Coast stations also broadcast the videotaped performance at either 1:00 pm or 2:00 pm.
 Due to the short time spans involved, editing of the videotape wasn't feasible, so any live "flubs" would also be in the recordings.

 Full Circle was slotted at 2:00 pm on CBS' published daytime schedule, directly following the hit Procter & Gamble-packaged serial As the World Turns.
 Despite its strong lead-in (ATWT was the most popular soap on the air that season), Circle failed to find an audience, finishing the 1960-61 television season with an abysmal 1.3 Nielsen rating, the lowest-ever figure for a daytime drama airing on US network TV.
 The serial was pulled off the air after just nine months in favor of the game show Face the Facts.
-But Facts was even less popular, lasting just seven months from March to October 1961, before it was replaced with another game show that proved to be much more successful: the original incarnation of Password.
+But Facts did not fare any better, lasting just seven months from March to October 1961, before it was replaced with another game show that proved to be much more successful: the original incarnation of Password.